huynguy-db/arcion-docs/content/docs/source-setup/Mariadb.md

           <your_table_name>:
       ```
-For a detailed explanation of configuration parameters in the filter file, read: [Filter Reference]({{< ref "/docs/references/filter-reference" >}} "Filter Reference")
+For a detailed explanation of configuration parameters in the filter file, see [Filter Reference]({{< ref "/docs/references/filter-reference" >}} "Filter Reference").

 ## VI.
-Set up Extractor Configuration
+Create heartbeat table

-In real-time replication, for accurate computation of latency, you must create a heartbeat table in the source MariaDB.
+For real-time replication,  you must create a heartbeat table in the source MariaDB.
+This ensures an accurate computation of latency.
+To create a heartbeat table, follow these steps:

 1. Create a heartbeat table in the catalog/schema you are going to replicate with the following DDL:
    ```SQL